Organic cashmere: why is a kimono so expensive — and so precious?

 • A timeless kimono cut

-Fresh morning, quiet evening, reading, coffee, evening ritual.
+cool mornings, quiet evenings, reading, coffee, evening rituals.

 • A slow approach to luxury